Skip to content

 Once you have chosen your primary keyword, place it as close to the beginning of the title tag as possible.
 You should aim to be grammatically correct – avoiding stuffing keywords into a title tag if they won’t make sense when read by a human.

-You can add modifiers to your primary keyword to create long-tail variations.
+You can add modifiers to your primary keyword to create long-tail keyword variations.
 For example, the content on a webpage might be targeting multiple key phrases.
 We can use these phrases to modify the primary keyword when writing the title tag:

 • Primary Keyword: “how to grow tomatoes”